globedasher/pg_enterprise/readme.md

-### pg_enterprise.py run a script agains several PostgreSQL DBs at once.
+### pg_enterprise.py run a script against several PostgreSQL DBs at once.
 ___

-Currently, the script will copy roles from one PostgreSQL host to a destination PostgreSQL host.
+Run the same query on several postgres DBs in the same instance!

 ___